ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 This function is similar to `_initiateETHDeposit` above, with a few important differences.
 The first difference is that this function receives the token addresses and the amount to transfer as parameters.
+In the case of ETH the call to the bridge already includes the transfer of asset to the bridge acount (`msg.value`).

 ```solidity
         // When a deposit is initiated on L1, the L1 Bridge transfers the funds to itself for future